havogt/yoda/docs/user_manual.rst

 * First of all notice that each ``External_<pack>.cmake`` should define a target, used later in the bundle files to describe the dependencies of each package.
 The convention is that the target is the name of the package all letter lower case.

-* Get the source,build and install directories for the compilation of the dependent project using the following mchbuild macro
+* Get the source,build and install directories for the compilation of the dependent project using the following yoda macro

   .. code-block:: cmake

-      mchbuild_set_external_properties(NAME "packa"
+      yoda_set_external_properties(NAME "packa"
         INSTALL_DIR install_dir
         SOURCE_DIR source_dir
         BINARY_DIR binary_dir